cfpb/cfpb.github.io/jobs/devops/index.md

 ## Ready for the challenge?

-Apply for the Information Technology Specialist position on USA Jobs
+Apply for the Information Technology Specialist(Applications Software) position on USA Jobs.

 <a class="btn btn__super" href="https://www.usajobs.gov/GetJob/ViewDetails/405469200">Apply Now</a>